matthewkling/topoclimate/README.md

-# Biologically-inferred topoclimate
+# BISHOP: Bioclimate Inference from Species' High-resolution Occurrence Patterns

-This repository contains data and R and Stan code for the paper by MM Kling, KC Baer, and DD Ackerly, currently in review.
+This repository contains data and R and Stan code for the paper by Kling et al., currently in review.

 ![](figures/manuscript/downscale.png)